 However, while increasing traffic density was associated with a decrease in SRE density, it was associated with an increase in the overall collision risk (the product of quantitative models).
 This demonstrates, as we expected, that the measure of the number of bat passes can be a good proxy of bat collision risks in certain contexts, but that it is necessary to also measure bat behaviour to assess collision risks with certainty in all contexts.

 In addition, contrary to the classic method of collecting bat carcasses, the results of acoustic flight path tracking are not biased by predation or observer efficiency, and acoustic flight path tracking may be applied to study roads after as well as before they are in service, if necessary.
 It is also well known that bat carcasses are quite difficult to find (Santos et al., 2011; Slater, 2002) while acoustic flight path tracking provides a large amount of precise information on bat movements.
 Yet, out of curiosity, during field work, we looked for bat carcasses at least once per study site, most often twice (on two different days), and more rarely up to four times (on four different days).
 Searches were done along the road on sections 50 m in length, on each side of the study point.
 Because it was not the purpose of our study, searches were randomly done during the day (from 9 am to 9 pm), which has an influence on the finding success since small carcasses are rapidly scavenged (Santos et al., 2011; Slater, 2002).
 Nevertheless, only 2 carcasses were found overall (unpublished data).
 One juvenile female of Rhinolophus hipposideros was found on the 12th of August 2016 at study site #11 (dense oak forest on both sides) and one adult Pipistrellus pipistrellus was found on the 7th of June 2016 on study site #55 (“no vegetation”: some vines and croplands).
-These results underline the need of using acoustic recordings to collect enough data per species to attain the aims of our study.
+These results underline the fact that to attain the aims of our study and to collect enough data per species with direct counts of bat carcasses, it would have been necessary to invest a significantly greater amount of time than it was necessary using acoustic recordings.

 Recommendations for road siting and management